teverse/docs/client.md

 ```

 To access clients, ensure that your tevapp manifest contains the networking permission otherwise the singleton will not be accessible within your app/game.

+Clients can not be constructed in Teverse as they are fully managed by the engine.